d-smith/ml-speciality-notes/refs.md

     * In general, a best practice is to pack the data in parallel, distributed across multiple machines.
     * You should do this in a single run, and split the data into a small number of files with a uniform number of partitions.
     * When the data is partitioned, it is readily accessible and easily fed in as batches across multiple machines.
 When the data is split into a small number of files, the preparation job can be parallelized and thus run faster.
+* Kinesis Data Analytics for SQL Apps can write outputs to Kinesis and/or Kinesis Firehose delivery stream